UPDATE: SINCE THIS ARTICLE, I’VE ALSO WRITTEN THIS UPDATE. SO YOU MAY LIKE TO READ BOTH.

 A few more details…

-There are 10 principles to Plan-S. These ones I find interesting are as they have reasonably significant future implications –
+There are 10 principles to Plan-S, which the major funders have all signed up to.
+These are the ones I find interesting are as they have reasonably significant future implications –

 - Research is published under a licence that does not restrict its further distribution or use (e.g. CC-BY) and authors will retain the copyright.